Gwyn Hughes Jones

 Gwyn Hughes Jones (born 25 October 1969) is a Welsh operatic tenor, best known for his leading roles in romantic Italian operatic repertoire.

 Early life and education

-Gwyn Hughes Jones was born in Llanbedrgoch, Anglesey, Wales, and studied at the Guildhall School of Music and Drama and the National Opera Studio.
+Gwyn Hughes Jones was born in Llanbedrgoch, Anglesey, Wales, and, after attending Ysgol Llanbedrgoch and Ysgol Gyfun Llangefni, studied at the Guildhall School of Music and Drama and the National Opera Studio.

 Career

 Jones began his operatic career at Welsh National Opera in 1995, appearing as Ismaele in Verdi's Nabucco.
 He has subsequently appeared for WNO in roles such as Cavaradossi in Tosca, Don Alvaro in La forza del destino and Pinkerton in Madam Butterfly.
+He debuted at the Metropolitan Opera in 2001 as Ismaele.

 In 2011, he appeared as Cavaradossi in Puccini's Tosca directed by Catherine Malfitano for English National Opera.
-In 2012, he made his debut for the New York Metropolitan Opera as Manrico in Verdi's Il trovatore directed by David McVicar.
+In 2012, he sang Manrico in Verdi's Il trovatore directed by David McVicar., and in 2014 sang Pinkerton in Puccini's Madama Butterfly at the New York Metropolitan Opera.
 In 2015, he was cast as Don Alvaro in Verdi's La forza del destino by director Calixto Bieito.
 In 2016, he was cast as Turiddu in Mascagni's Cavalleria Rusticana by director Elijah Moshinsky.